DEWETRON/OXYGEN-SDK/docs/50_FAQ/FAQ.rst

 Can a plugin compiled for Windows used with a Linux version of Oxygen?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No. Plugins are in fact dynamic link libraries (.dll) on Windows and
+No. Plugins are dynamic link libraries (.dll) on Windows and
 shared objects (.so) on Linux.
+They are dependent on the operting
+system and the compiler (ABI).

 So one has to provide different Windows and Linux versions of their
 plugin.
 Of course those can be build from the same source code.